 The Health and AMA Policy Committee is responsible for serving as a liaison between the Society and the AAD/AADA and AMA in the development of policy issues and providing education resources to the membership on patch testing and other related issues.

 The Interactive Media and Public Relations Committee is responsible for promoting a better understanding of Dermatitis and ACDS through a variety of public outreach efforts, marketing and public relations.
-Responsibilities also include providing member educational resources and interactive media tools and strengthening the society’s technological infrastructure on Facebook, Twitter, LinkedIn and other forms of digital media.
+Responsibilities include providing recommendations on website design, organization and content, providing member educational resources and interactive media tools, and strengthening the society’s technological infrastructure on Facebook, Twitter, LinkedIn and other forms of digital media.